Get in Touch

 • Helping developers master secure coding techniques.

-• Helping software architects understand application-related risks.
+• Helping software architects understand risks associated with applications.

-Book the Course
+Book the training

 • Format: Remote

-• Language: PL
+• Language: Polish

-• Type: Public course, guaranteed
+• Type: Open, guaranteed training

 • Duration: 5 days (35 hours)

-• Start date: 21.09.2026
+• Start Date: 21.09.2026

 • Trainer: Tomasz Popis

-BOOK NOW - 6450 PLN
+BOOK - 6450 PLN

 Net price per participant.